Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces

 In this work, we have developed a noncommutative discretization of the Laplace Beltrami operator on compact Riemann surfaces.
-By replacing the function algebra of the surface with a sequence of finite-dimensional matrix algebras, we introduced a noncommutative Laplacian defined via commutators of quantized coordinate functions.
-We have proved that this operator provides a consistent approximation to the classical Laplace–Beltrami operator, and we have demonstrated its effectiveness numerically on the sphere and on ellipsoidal surfaces.
+By replacing the function algebra of the surface with a sequence of finite-dimensional matrix algebras, we have introduced a noncommutative Laplacian defined via commutators of quantized coordinate functions.
+We have proved that this operator provides a consistent approximation to the classical Laplace–Beltrami operator, and we have demonstrated its effectiveness numerically on the sphere and surfaces of higher genus.
 The computed spectra illustrate both the convergence of eigenvalues and the robustness of the method under different geometries.\\

 This approach highlights the potential of structure-preserving discretizations that respect the underlying Poisson and symplectic structures of the surface.
 By embedding the problem into finite dimensional matrix spaces, we provide an alternative to mesh triangulations or point-based discretizations, that can capture geometric invariants in a finite-dimensional operator-theoretic setting.\\